Skip to content

 Herbarium Specimen — Asclepias texana A.Heller collected in Mexico by The New York Botanical Garden (licensed under CC BY 4.0)

-30. Velvetleaf Milkweed (Asclepias tomentosa), a Texas Milkweed for Medium to Dry Sandy Soils
+30. Velvetleaf Milkweed (Asclepias tomentosa), a Milkweed for Medium to Dry Sandy Soils

-Velvetleaf Milkweed (Asclepias tomentosa): This Texas milkweed is native to the several counties in the eastern part of the state (Kartesz 2015).
+Velvetleaf Milkweed (Asclepias tomentosa): Velvet-leaf milkweed is native to the several counties in the eastern part of Texas (Kartesz 2015).
 In the wild, velvetleaf milkweed grows in pine woodlands and sandhills.
 Growing from 2 to 3 feet tall, it has yellow-cream, green flowers that may or may not have a pink to maroon tint.
 The flowers bloom from April to August.

-In a garden setting, velvetleaf milkweed is hardy in zones 7-10 and requires full sun in sandy soil that is medium to dry.
+In a Texas butterfly garden, velvetleaf milkweed is hardy in zones 7-10 and requires full sun in sandy soil that is medium to dry.

 Plant of velvetleaf milkweed (Asclepias tomentosa) in a wooded area.